 Illness Management and Recovery

-The Northeast and Caribbean MHTTC is proud to offer a free Behavioral Health Workforce Development Training program in Illness Management and Recovery.
-Join us this summer!
+The Northeast and Caribbean MHTTC is proud to offer free Behavioral Health Workforce Development Training programs in Illness Management and Recovery.

 Illness Management and Recovery (IMR) is a structured program that helps individuals with mental health conditions seek meaningful goals for themselves, acquire information and skills to develop more control over their psychiatric illness, and make progress towards their own personal goals.
 In this training, participants will learn how illness management relates to recovery, become familiar with the IMR program's core values and content, and review motivational, educational and cognitive behavioral strategies for IMR clinicians.